 Before we start sounding too much like a Cadillac press release, let’s consider what the Seville did not do.

 First, while Cadillac had hoped the Seville would attract younger customers, the median age of Seville buyers was 57, compared to about 52 for other Cadillacs.
-It did appeal more to female buyers than other Cadillac models; women accounted for about 45% of Seville sales, a significantly higher percentage than the Cadillac norm.
+The Seville did appeal more to female buyers than other Cadillac models; women accounted for about 45% of Seville sales, a significantly higher percentage than the Cadillac norm.
 Those figures imply that the “international-size” Cadillac appealed most strongly to the same audience identified back in 1970 by George Elges’ marketing study: older female buyers who liked Cadillac plushness, but wanted something easier to park.

 Gordon Horsburgh insisted that it did, but Cadillac officials admitted in early 1977 that only about 15% of Seville customers traded in a luxury import, which doesn’t seem an impressive figure for a model specifically intended as an import fighter.
 Meanwhile, German luxury car sales continued to climb.
 Mercedes’ U.S. sales topped 50,000 units for the first time in 1977 and BMW was growing at a formidable rate.